 257. Failing to give evidence as required

-A person appearing before a dispute resolution authority commits an offence if the person —
+A person appearing before the Registrar or an arbitrator commits an offence if the person —

-(a) refuses to swear an oath or make an affirmation or statutory declaration when required by the dispute resolution authority to do so; or
+(a) refuses to swear an oath or make an affirmation or statutory declaration when required by the Registrar or an arbitrator to do so; or

-(b) when required by a dispute resolution authority to give evidence that the person is competent and compellable to give, does not do so.
+(b) when required by the Registrar or an arbitrator to give evidence that the person is competent and compellable to give, does not do so.

 Penalty: $2 000.

 [Section 257 inserted by No. 42 of 2004 s.
-130.]
+130; amended by No. 31 of 2011 s.
+64.]

 258. Giving false or misleading information